 ✓ Click the Video Output FX button.
 The Plug In Chooser – Video Output FX window opens.
 From there, follow the same steps as you did applying effects at the project level.

-Those are the many ways to apply effects and filters to your video in VEGAS Pro and VEGAS Movie Studio Platinum.
+Those are the many ways to apply effects and filters to your video in VEGAS Pro.